greenpeace/gpes-check-my-pages/README.md

 Please note that the script was written to check for problems detected when manually inspecting a small sample (about 1%) of the Spanish website.
 This script was not built to be used as-it-is in other websites, you are supposed to modify it.

-This script complements other scripts and command line tools like ack, grep, rpl and others.
+This **command line** script complements other command line tools like ack, grep, rpl and others.

 ## Download and install

+### Install the last version

+Go to the [releases page](https://github.com/greenpeace/check-my-pages/releases) and download the last version for your operating system: Windows, Mac and Linux 64bit.

 ### Install from source